anand-harsh/Edumi/README.md

 2) Try to make proper changes in code without bug.
 3) Refactor and enhancement will be appreciated.
 4) Raise PR and tag @anand-harsh for review.
+5) Make PR directly on master branch of Edumi.

 ## Authors